AshridgeTechnologies/elemento/stories/Save and load project on apps website.md

 Requirements
 ------------
 - New File menu item: Save As...
-- Save As... has sub-menu to choose Elemento Apps or File
+- Save As... has sub-menu to choose Elemento Online or File
-- Save As->Elemento Apps is disabled if not logged in
+- Save As->Elemento Online is disabled if not logged in
-- Save As->Elemento Apps shows dialog to confirm name, default to Project name, with Save and Cancel
+- Save As->Elemento Online shows dialog to confirm name, default to Project name, with Save and Cancel
 - Save on dialog writes to projects/{userId}/{project name}
 - File->Save is disabled if not saved yet
 - File->Save always saves to existing cloud file immediately